Said Amir Jan

-Abdul Baseer Nazim is a citizen of Afghanistan who is still held in extrajudicial detention after being transferred from United States Guantanamo Bay detainment camps, in Cuba — to an Afghan prison.
+Said Amir Jan is a citizen of Afghanistan who is still held in extrajudicial detention after being transferred from United States Guantanamo Bay detainment camps, in Cuba — to an Afghan prison.

 American intelligence analysts estimate that Jan was born in 1980, in Koozbia, Afghanistan.
 The Department of Defense assigned him the Internment Serial Number 945.

 Combatant Status Review

 Jan chose to participate in his Combatant Status Review Tribunal.